jfalcou/raberu/docs/custom.md

 example.cpp:5:8: note: candidate function (the implicit move assignment operator) not viable: no known conversion from 'float' to 'unrolling' for 1st argument struct unrolling : rbr::any_keyword<unrolling>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### Custom Keywords Display
 Let's now improve the output of the option.
 Currently, the output is like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~c++
 [unrolling] : 8 (std::integral_constant<int, 8>)